EbenezerOladipupoBankole/churn-prediction/AI_USAGE.md

 I used the AI assistant primarily for the following tasks:

-*   **Code Generation & Refactoring:** Generating boilerplate code for the Streamlit app structure, implementing the scikit-learn preprocessing pipeline, and refactoring the model training script.
 *   **Debugging:** Identifying why models were failing (due to unencoded categorical data) and suggesting the `ColumnTransformer` approach.
 *   **Conceptual Understanding:** Explaining the difference between `st.cache_data` and `st.cache_resource` and how to correctly implement SHAP explanations for different model types.
 *   **Best Practices:** Suggesting improvements like saving the entire model pipeline instead of just the model, and ensuring the Streamlit app loads models and data efficiently.